The Bronze Horseman

 Is the spire of the Admiralty,

-And, not admitting the dark of night
+And, not letting the dark of night

 Into the golden skies,